 We establish partnerships to enhance our biodiversity programs with local universities and institutions such as Smithsonian Institute, Heinz Foundation, and National Geographic.

-Biodiversity monitoring and evaluation program
+Biodiversity monitoring and assessment program

-The Biodiversity Monitoring and Evaluation Program (BMAP) is one of the phases within our Biodiversity Action Plan (BAP).
+The Biodiversity Monitoring and Assessment Program (BMAP) is one of the phases within our Biodiversity Action Plan (BAP).
 This program was developed over a decade ago as a collaboration between Hunt and the Smithsonian Conservation Biology Institute (SCBI).

 The BMAP identifies any impacts, both positive or negative, that HUNT Peru projects or operations might have on an environment’s biodiversity by evaluating the status and trends of selected species and habitats and the effectiveness of the project avoidance, mitigation, restoration and conservation efforts.
 This scientific approach enables our teams to adapt the environmental programs in place to ensure negative impacts are mitigated and positive impacts are reinforced.